ebi-ait/upload-service/upload-service.md

     *Note*: this guide explicitly specifies the AWS profile for clarity.
 Alternatively, the `AWS_PROFILE` environment variable can be set to the preferred AWS default profile so that the flag doesn't have to be specified every time.

+### Setting Up Infrastructure with Terraform

+When the configuration and setup are done, the changes can be applied to the AWS account.

 ### Setting Up Missing AWS Roles
 <a name="aws_roles_guide"></a>